 I’m able to speak freely here because the board member you want to fire ain’t reading my blog.
-She needs no resources, no tools and no advice on how to approach her board service.
-She’s got this.
+This board member needs no resources, no tools and no advice on how to approach board service.
+S/he’s got this.

-The problem is she’s toxic.
-In fact, that’s her name.
-Toxic Board Member, or Toxic for short.
+The problem is this board member is toxic.
+In fact, that’s the board member’s name.
+Toxic Board Member, or TBM for short.

 Harsh?
 Yes, but I see it often and that’s the word lots of people use – not just me.